art-from-the-machine/Mantella/docs/pages/installation.md

 	Eg `C:\Games\Steam\steamapps\common\Skyrim Special Edition\Data\Mantella`.
 	</details>

-3. Create a free account with [OpenRouter](https://openrouter.ai/sign-up).
+3. Create a free account with <a href="https://openrouter.ai/sign-up" target="_blank" rel="noopener noreferrer">OpenRouter</a>.
 Go to the "Keys" tab in the top right corner and generate a new key.
 Save the key value to the `GPT_SECRET_KEY.txt` file in your Mantella folder found in step 2.

 4. Launch Skyrim.
 Mantella will open a window automatically when Skyrim is launched and will say "Waiting for player to select an NPC..." when it is ready (this might take a few minutes when launched for the first time).
 When you start the game, the Mantella spell will be added to your inventory.
 Cast this spell on an NPC to start a conversation.